Central Mamberamo Regency

 Central Mamberamo Regency (Kabupaten Mamberamo Tengah) is one of the regencies (kabupaten) in the Indonesian province of Highland Papua.
 It covers an area of 3,706.02 km^{2}, and had a population of 39,537 at the 2010 Census and 50,685 at the 2020 Census.
-The official estimate as at mid 2023 was 51,430 - comprising 27,302 males and 24,128 females.
+The official estimate as at mid 2025 was 54,370.
 The administrative centre is at Kobakma.

 Administrative districts

 Mamberamo Tengah Regency comprises five districts (distrik), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimate for mid 2023.
 The table also includes the locations of the district administrative centres, the number of administrative villages (kampung) in each district, and its postal code.